wamutech/wamu-spec/papers/specification.md

 For these descriptions, we'll use the following notation:

 - $P$ denotes a party.
-- $I$ denotes a decentralized identity.
+- $I$ denotes a cryptographic identity.
-- $vk$ denotes the verifying key (or address) of a decentralized identity.
+- $vk$ denotes the verifying key (or address) of a cryptographic identity.
-- $sk$ denotes the secret key of a decentralized identity.
+- $sk$ denotes the secret key of a cryptographic identity.
 - $\mathtt{Sig}$ denotes a signing algorithm.
 - $\mathtt{Ver}$ denotes a signature verification algorithm.
 - $q$ denotes the prime order of the cyclic group of the elliptic curve.
-- $\mathcal{S}$ denotes the set of verified decentralized identities for all parties.
+- $\mathcal{S}$ denotes the set of verified cryptographic identities for all parties.
 - $t$ denotes the threshold (i.e. the minimum number of signatories required to jointly compute a valid signature using the threshold signature scheme).
 - $A$ denotes a predefined prefix chosen to ensure that signatures computed for identity authentication cannot be valid transaction signatures.
 - $\Vert$ denotes concatenation using an unambiguous encoding scheme.